xobe19/TinySock/README.md

 * The websocket Handshake
 * Parsing Text Client Messages
-* Sending Messages to Client
+* Sending Messages to Client (long messages are also handled according to the RFC standard)

 ## TODO: